grame-cncm/faustlibraries/doc/docs/index.md

 # Faust Libraries

 The Faust libraries implement hundreds of DSP functions for audio processing and synthesis.
 They are organized by types in a set of `.lib` files (e.g., `envelopes.lib`, `filters.lib`, etc.).
+Librairies use [semantic versioning](https://semver.org), so may evolve in a manner where never versions break compatibility with older ones.
+The recommended way to solve this issue is to keep *self-contained versions of the DSP code*  (that is the DSP program with all needed libraries) as explained in [Goals of the Mathdoc](https://faustdoc.grame.fr/manual/mathdoc/#goals-of-the-mathdoc).

 This website serves as the main documentation of the [Faust libraries](https://github.com/grame-cncm/faustlibraries).
 The main Faust website can be found at the following URL: